nicolabs/nicobot/README.md

 - `--jabber-username` and `--jabber-password` are the JabberID (e.g. *myusername@myserver.im*) and password of the bot's account used to send and read messages.
 If `--jabber-username` is missing, `--username` will be used.
 - `--jabber-recipient` is the JabberID of the person to send the message to.
 If missing, `--recipient` will be used.

+A `.omemo` directory inside the configuration directory will be created or reused if existing to store OMEMO authentication data.

 ##### Example